virkillz/tsert/README.md

 # Tsert

+Tsert is a simple CLI tool you can install to help you write HTML faster.
+Its basically a very convenient snippet tool where you save the code in your github repo (or anywhere public), call only what you need in a quick command.

 ![Alt text](screenshot.png "Tsert")

-This is a simple CLI tool to rapidly fetch HTML snippet and put it in your code.
+## How it worked
+When you run Tsert, it looks for any text `tsert::[snippet-name]` in your document, go to the web to fetch html with the same name and replace it.
 By using this, we can fetch snippet code from github repository and insert directly into given HTML file.
-By put `tsert::[filename]` it will call http request, get the file and insert into your text.
+Now you can just create one repo with all your HTML snippet, and call it from anywhere.

+## Design Goal
+- I can just save all my HTML snippet in chunk in my github repo and call it anywhere fast, in opose to save my snippet locally or bound to my editor.
+- I can only call the exact snippet I need, in opose to import all trough npm install.
+- I can launch simple command in opose to go to github, open file in raw and manually copy paste to my editor.
+- Anybody else can do the same and use their own repo instead by passing additional argument.

+## Installation

+install globally

+`npm install tsert -g`

-### Usage
+## Usage

 Pattern:
 `tsert <target-file>`